iann0036/tf-cfn-provider/docs/providers/azurerm/KeyVault.md

 `Tags` - (Optional) A mapping of tags to assign to the resource.

+### NetworkAcls Properties

+`Bypass` - (Required) Specifies which traffic can bypass the network rules.
+Possible values are `AzureServices` and `None`.

+`DefaultAction` - (Required) The Default Action to use when no rules match from `IpRules` / `VirtualNetworkSubnetIds`.
+Possible values are `Allow` and `Deny`.

+`IpRules` - (Optional) One or more IP Addresses, or CIDR Blocks which should be able to access thie Key Vault.

+`VirtualNetworkSubnetIds` - (Optional) One or more Subnet ID's which should be able to access this Key Vault.

+### AccessPolicy Properties

+`TenantId` - (Required) The Azure Active Directory tenant ID that should be used for authenticating requests to the key vault.
+Must match the `TenantId` used above.

 `ObjectId` - (Required) The object ID of a user, service principal or security group in the Azure Active Directory tenant for the vault.
 The object ID must be unique for the list of access policies.

 `ApplicationId` - (Optional) The object ID of an Application in Azure Active Directory.